Bigmoco/TMDBase/README.md

 # TMDBase
 A Kodi build based around the Artic Fuse 2 skin which is developed by jurialmunkey

+Install Instructions:
-You can either install this build using my edited version of the OpenWizard addon or manually installing using the Archive link, dealers choice.
+Use the edited version of OpenWizard or manually installing using the Archive link, dealers choice, both options are below.

-Let me know if there are any problems.

 [plugin.program.openwizard.zip](https://github.com/user-attachments/files/17988163/plugin.program.openwizard.zip)

 https://archive.org/download/tmdbase-1

 If manually installing(not on a PC), use the stock OpenWizard, I could never figure out the Backup addon.

+Let me know if there are any problems.

 Credits:
 https://github.com/jurialmunkey/skin.arctic.fuse.2